 Messaging apps are universally popular around the world, yet users tend to have their local preferences.
-WhatsApp is the world’s most popular messaging app, widely used in populous countries including India, Brazil and Indonesia.
+WhatsApp is the world’s most popular messaging app, widely used in populous countries including India, Brazil, and Indonesia.
 Penetration is close to 100% in markets including South Africa and Kenya.
-Although it’s popular in the UK and Germany, in neighbouring France users favour Facebook Messenger instead.
+Although it’s popular in the UK and Germany, in neighboring France users favor Facebook Messenger instead.

-WhatsApp is the top messaging app across most of Africa, with the exception of Ethiopia where they favour the Telegram app.
-Meanwhile, it’s Viber that they favour in eastern Europe and South Korea has its very own KakaoTalk messaging service.
+WhatsApp is the top messaging app across most of Africa, with the exception of Ethiopia where they favor the Telegram app.
+Meanwhile, it’s Viber that they favor in eastern Europe and South Korea has its very own KakaoTalk messaging service.